Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 ﻿<a name="HOLTitle"></a>
-# Introduction to Cloud Services - for Visual Studio 2012 #
+# Introduction to Cloud Services #

 ---
 <a name="Overview"></a>